Does an Answering Service Cost More Than a Receptionist?

-In this article, we will take a closer look at answering service pricing to see which one makes the most financial sense for your business.
+In this article, we will take a closer look at answering service costs to see which one makes the most financial sense for your business.
 One key area that is often debated among business owners is how to handle incoming calls.
 There are two popular options for answering phone calls: using a professional answering service or hiring an in-house receptionist.

-Average Answering Service Pricing
+Answering Service Pricing Comparison

 Phone answering services, aka virtual receptionist services, have been around for many years and are a popular choice among small businesses.
 They are a form of remote telephone answering service, which means that inbound calls are answered by live operators who are based off-site.
 In addition to answering calls, live answering services can do a lot for your business, such as capturing leads, taking messages, scheduling appointments, and more.

-The average AnswerHero customer uses between 250 and 500 call answering service minutes per month which costs between $249 and $449.
+The average AnswerHero customer uses between 250 and 500 call answering service minutes per month, costing between $249 and $449.
 This represents, at an average call duration of 1.5 minutes, between 166 and 333 calls per month.
 Or, put another way, between 8 and 17 calls per day.
 This typically covers the number of business phone calls many small companies receive on a daily basis.
 Plus, answering service pricing is limited only to the monthly minutes you use.
 You don’t have to pay or worry about things like insurance, worker’s comp, 401k, payroll taxes, and night differentials.

 Average Cost of a Full-Time Receptionist